HL7/fhir-qi-core/input/pages/index.md

 US Core by incorporating needed extensions with broad applicability.
 To the extent possible, CQM and CDS authors should incorporate published domain-specific profiles to express content as much as possible rather than duplicating such concepts in QI-Core (e.g., minimum Common Oncology Data Elements (mCode)).
 The CQI and CDS Work Groups coordinate with HL7 Work Groups that manage specific FHIR resources to align definitions and value sets including concepts required for CDS and retrospective CQM use cases.
 Additional classes and attributes needed for specific quality applications can be added through FHIR's extension mechanism.
-This QI-Core STU 8.0 uses FHIR extensions promoted from the previous Clinical Quality Framework (CQF) extensions to improve shareablility.
+This QI-Core STU 8.0 uses FHIR extensions promoted from the previous Clinical Quality Framework (CQF) extensions to improve shareability.
 QI-Core will evolve to include more of the extensional content when the community identifies a common need, and the additional content has been validated.

 QI-Core profile authoring provides a relatively facile method for creating CQM and CDS artifacts with CQL that expand to full FHIR representation for implementation through CQL-to-ELM conversion.